Saturday, December 23rd

 ‘No. I guess not,’ Xanthe whispered.

-Xanthe looked hard at her friend but remained silent inside her thoughts.
+Xanthe looked hard at her friend but remained silent, locked inside her thoughts.

 ‘Don’t let us down, love.
 Don’t let us down, you hear?’

 Xanthe was silent for a little longer then the fingers of her right hand went to her throat, as if to touch a locket.
 But finding it not there, Xanthe closed her eyes and kept them shut, nodding her head.